steffenyount/super-scorpio/README.md

 on that channel.
 Then I set all channels' LED lights to off, and collect a baseline "off" power sample.
 Next I apply a bisect algorithm by toggling the LED light's bytes on/off and comparing the new power sample values with the baseline value.
-Once I find the first_known_off byte's position at the end of the channel, I can guess if the LED light strip has 3-byte or 4-byte pixels, and also determine the channel's pixel_type and the channel's pixel_count values.
+Once I find the first_known_off byte's position at the end of the channel, I can guess if the LED light strip has 3-byte or 4-byte pixels, and also the channel's pixel_type and the channel's pixel_count values.
 ```
 void discover_tx_channel_pixels()
 ```

 ### Power limiting
 #### [power_limiter](main/power_limiter/)
+The power limiter implements a crude system at startup to avoid exceeding our power limits.
+Starting with all LEDs off, on all channels, we turn the LEDs on, channel by channel, 16 pixels at a time, and sample our power usage after each increment.
+If we exceed our 10A threshold value, we break, turn off all the lights, and remove all the LEDs registered for channels beyond where we exceeded that threshold in our linear channel by channel testing.
+This disables the excess LEDs, preventing their use during that session, and thus capping their power draw until the Super Scorpio is rebooted.

 ### Pixel channels
 #### [pixel_channels](main/pixel_channels/)